ixdat/ixdat/TOOLS.rst

-The next step is to copy the Windows specific hook into place, so locate the folder ``.git/hooks`` in the main folder of the git archive and copy the file ``tools/hooks/pre-push_windows_git_bash`` into that folder.
+The next step is to copy the Windows specific hook into place, so locate the folder ``.git/hooks`` in the main folder of the git archive and copy the file ``tools/hooks/pre-push_windows_git_bash`` into that folder and shorten its name to ``.git/hooks/pre-push``.
 (The interested reader will notice that the only difference between the Linux and the Windows version of the hook, is the line at the top that indicates the executable that should run the program).

 Then there is a bit of difference depending on how git is used.
 If the main interface to git is via powershell (or mayby Command Prompt) and